 On Thanksgiving Day, 1999, two boaters found a five-year-old boy named Elián González clinging to a raft.
 His mother, stepfather, and nine others were killed two days earlier when their boat capsized.
 Elián was the only survivor.

 American Immigration officials delivered Elián to his great uncle, Lazaro González, a Cuban exile who lived in Miami.
 Elián’s father lived in Cuba and was divorced from his mother.
 When word reached Elián’s father in Cuba, he demanded that his child be returned home.
 Lazaro González refused; he said returning Elián to Cuba would be equivalent to child abuse.
 America’s vocal anti-Castro Cuban community demanded that Elián stay in America.

 Elián González was five-years-old when he was rescued from a raft in 1999.

 Ms. Reno ordered immigration agents to seize Elián from Lazaro’s house and return him to his father.
-Elián had flown to America and agreed to stay until the American courts resolved the problem.
-The court ruled unanimously that Elián must live with his closest blood relative.
-The day of the ruling, Elián and his father returned home to Cuba, seven months after Elián arrived in Miami.
+Elián and his father returned home to Cuba, seven months after Elián arrived in Miami.

 Elián grew up in Cuba.
-He finished college and is now the father of a young daughter.
+He finished college and is now an industrial engineer and the father of a young daughter.
 In 2023, he was elected to a seat in Cuba’s National Assembly.